Our service works in just three simple steps.

 Chlamydia is currently one of the most common STIs (sexually transmitted infections) in the UK.
 In fact, chlamydia accounts for almost half of all cases of STIs in the UK.
+It is important to get chlamydia treatment as soon as you think you are infected to prevent spreading the disease.

 Chlamydia is passed on through unprotected sex.
 It is passed through oral, vaginal or anal sex.
 You only need to have sex once with an infected person to catch chlamydia.
+It is important to start taking antibiotic tablets for chlamydia as soon as you think you are infected to prevent spreading the disease.

 Barrier methods (condoms) are an effective way of preventing chlamydia.

 Men and women under the age of 25 are most likely to catch chlamydia.
 However, this does not mean older people are not at risk.
 About 6,000 cases per year are seen in people over the age of 45.
+People of all ages can require chlamydia treatment.

 Anyone who is sexually active and not using condoms should get tested at least once a year and every time they change partners.
+If you test positive, you should inform your partner and get chlamydia treatment tablets as soon as possible.

 75% of females and 50% of males have no symptoms!
-This does not mean it is harmless however, as it can be doing damage to you without your knowing
+This does not mean it is harmless however, as it can be doing damage to you without your knowing.

 Some signs of chlamydia include: